Learn through the super-clean Baeldung Pro experience:

 [v1][v2]hstack=inputs=2[v]" -map "[v]" output.mp4

-In the command, we specified to the pad filter to color the padded area “yellow“.
-Alternatively, we can also specify color codes in the form of hex codes or RGB values.
+In the command, we specified the pad filter to color the padded area yellow.
+Alternatively, we can also specify color codes using hex codes or RGB values.

-In the article, we discussed how we can stack multiple videos horizontally using FFmpeg.
-We learned how to use the hstack and overlay complex filters as well as the amerge audio filter to merge the audio streams.
+In the article, we discussed how we can stack multiple videos horizontally with FFmpeg.
+We learned how to use the hstack and overlay complex filters and the amerge audio filter to merge the audio streams.

 Lastly, we saw how to add simple enhancements to the stacked videos.